PHOSPHATE SALTS (Tricalcium Phosphate) Overview Information

 Some medications used for diabetes include glimepiride (Amaryl), glyburide (DiaBeta, Glynase PresTab, Micronase), insulin, pioglitazone (Actos), rosiglitazone (Avandia), chlorpropamide (Diabinese), glipizide (Glucotrol), tolbutamide (Orinase), and others.

 PHOSPHATE SALTS (Tricalcium Phosphate) Dosing

-The appropriate dose of country mallow depends on several factors such as the user's age, health, and several other conditions.
-At this time there is not enough scientific information to determine an appropriate range of doses for country mallow.
+The appropriate dose of Sida cordifolia depends on several factors such as the user's age, health, and several other conditions.
+At this time there is not enough scientific information to determine an appropriate range of doses for Sida cordifolia.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
 Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.